mconverti/azure-sdk-for-media-services-extensions/README.md

 Uri mpegDashUri = asset.GetMpegDashUri();
 ```

-### Get SAS URL for Asset File
+### Get SAS URL from an Asset File
 Get the SAS URL of an asset file for progressive download using a single extension method for the [IAssetFile](http://msdn.microsoft.com/library/microsoft.windowsazure.mediaservices.client.iassetfile.aspx) interface.
 This methods requires the parent asset to contain a SAS locator for the asset; otherwise it returns _null_.
+There is an additional overload that receives an [ILocator](http://msdn.microsoft.com/library/microsoft.windowsazure.mediaservices.client.ilocator.aspx) as a parameter.
 ```csharp
 // The asset with multi-bitrate MP4 content.
 Get a reference to it from the context.
 IAsset asset = null;